jedisct1/draft-denis-xet/draft-denis-xet.md

 - Cache keys SHOULD include the byte range when `Range` headers are present
 - Cache keys SHOULD NOT include `Authorization` headers, since different users have different tokens but request identical content

+For deployments with access-controlled content (e.g., gated models requiring user agreement), see {{access-controlled-content}} for additional CDN considerations.

 ### Range Request Caching

 CDNs SHOULD cache partial responses (`206 Partial Content`) by byte range.